IBM/elasticsearch-spark-recommender/README.md

 * Error: `java.lang.ClassNotFoundException: Failed to find data source: es.`

-If you see this error when trying to write data from Spark to Elasticsearch in the notebook, it means that the Elasticsearch Spark connector (`elasticsearch-spark-20_2.11-7.6.1.jar`) was not found on the class path by Spark when launching the notebook.
+If you see this error when trying to write data from Spark to Elasticsearch in the notebook, it means that the Elasticsearch Spark connector (`elasticsearch-spark-20_2.11-7.6.2.jar`) was not found on the class path by Spark when launching the notebook.

   > Solution: First try the launch command from [step 6](#6-launch-the-notebook), **ensuring you run it from the base directory of the Code Pattern repo**.
+  >
   > If that does not work, try to use the fully-qualified path to the JAR file when launching the notebook, e.g.:
+  >
-  > `PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.2.0-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path /FULL_PATH/elasticsearch-hadoop-7.6.1/dist/elasticsearch-spark-20_2.11-7.6.1.jar`
+  > `PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.4.5-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path /FULL_PATH/elasticsearch-hadoop-7.6.2/dist/elasticsearch-spark-20_2.11-7.6.2.jar`
+  >
   > where `FULL_PATH` is the fully-qualified (not relative) path to the directory _from which you unzippd the `elasticsearch-hadoop` ZIP file_.

-* Error: `org.elasticsearch.hadoop.EsHadoopIllegalStateException: SaveMode is set to ErrorIfExists and index demo/ratings exists and contains data.
+* Error: `org.elasticsearch.hadoop.EsHadoopIllegalStateException: SaveMode is set to ErrorIfExists and index ratings exists and contains data.
 Consider changing the SaveMode`

 If you see this error when trying to write data from Spark to Elasticsearch in the notebook, it means that you have already written data to the relevant index (for example the ratings data into the `ratings` index).

   > Solution: Try to continue working through the notebook from the next cell down.
-Alternatively, you can first delete all your indexes and re-run the Elasticsearch command to create index mappings (see the section *Step 2: Load data into Elasticsearch* in the notebook).
+Alternatively, you can first delete all your indics and re-run the Elasticsearch command to create index mappings (see the section *Step 2: Load data into Elasticsearch* in the notebook).

 * Error: `ConnectionRefusedError: [Errno 61] Connection refused`